How does Pathpoint handle inspections?

 All Clear: There are no discrepancies or outstanding recommendations to address.
 You will be able to download all documents.
 No further action is required.

 Recommendations: The inspection report may identify changes that the carrier requires in order to comply with the appetite and scope of coverage.
 Recommendations are available to download through the app.
 Insured individuals have 30 days to implement these recommendations and upload proof of compliance via the in-app form.
+Learn more about uploading Proof of Compliance.
 Common examples include servicing fire extinguishers and repairing cracks in walkways.

 Discrepancies: The inspection report may reveal discrepancies between the inspected property and the information submitted to Pathpoint on the application (for example, the building may be older than indicated).